 The logic to that position is that the bill would disallow any variation introduced in the translated version to have any legal weight.
 According to the bill, "An insurance policy that is translated into a language other than English and that is issued for delivery by an insurer in this state does not amplify, extend or modify the terms of the English language version of the policy."
 What this means for both the insured and the insurance company is that any non-English translation of a contract cannot add to that contract.

-The proposed amendment also sets in place that the law only qualifies if the policy has been clearly marked to identify the English version as the legally-binding version.
+The proposed amendment also sets in place that the law only qualifies if the policy has been clearly marked to identify the English version as the legally binding version.

 While the law could allow insurance companiesto be more liberal in writing policies in other languages, literal translations from English to other languages are rarely exact.
 Confusions can and will happen.
 Whether intentionally or not, the law would seem to indicate that non-fluent speakers would be on the short end of the stick should any language disputes arise.

-However, should the bill pass, two things might happen.
+Should the bill pass, two things might happen.
 One, insurance companies may feel more inclined to write policies in Arizona for speakers of other languages.
 With the added protection of legal disputes resting solely on the English version, the risk to the insurance company of language confusions resulting from poor or faulty translations costing them money will be reduced.

 While a bill targeting the language used in insurance contracts is fairly uncommon, it isn’t unique.
 Other states and even the U.S. Congress have attempted similar bills in the past.
-Republicans on Capitol Hill have pushed the English Unity Act several times in the past, most recently in 2017.
-In Oklahoma, English was made the official language of the state via a ballot vote in 2010, although the language was unclear as to what, if any, documentation would be mandated to be in English.
-And in Missouri, state legislators have consistently backed a law that would have mandated English-only driver’s tests.
+Republicans on Capitol Hill have pushed the English Unity Act several times in the past, most recently in early 2021.

-Consistently, however, whenever such laws come up they are either unpopular, or minimally restrictive.
+Consistently, however, whenever such laws come up, they are either unpopular or minimally restrictive.
 Should Arizona’s English-only insurance contracts law pass, the state will undoubtedly be watched closely for any potential fallout.